natalieddavies/web-design-challenge/README.md

 # WEB DESIGN

-I have created a website using the data created in the [Matplotlib challenge](https://github.com/natalieddavies/matplotlib-challenge).
-We were meant to use the WeatherData, but it was an optional bonus to use a dataset of our choice.
-I thoroughly enjoyed the Matplotlib challenge so I decided to use that data.

 ## Dashboard

-For this task I will be creating a visualization dashboard website using visualizations we've created in a past assignment.
+For this task I will be creating a visualisation dashboard website using visualizations we've created in a past assignment.

 In building this dashboard, I'll create individual pages for each plot and a means by which we can navigate between them.
-These pages will contain the visualizations and their corresponding explanations.
+These pages will contain the visualisations and their corresponding explanations.
 I'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

 ### Website Details